For centuries, preserved meats provided essential nutrients to people in Hungary. Get to know the most popular kinds.

 Be it air-drying, salting, smoking, or a combination thereof, preserving meat goes back to the beginning of human civilization.
 By extracting moisture from meat, people could protect it from bacteria and extend its shelf-life to last for the dreary winter months.
 Salt-curing also enhances the meat’s texture and taste: salt breaks down and softens muscle fibers, enzymes add flavor, and aging intensifies it.
 The first known ancient Roman cookbook, Apicius, already featured a recipe for smoked sausage.

-With endless regional varieties — think coppa, lardo, pancetta, prosciutto, or mortadella — Italy is the global capital of cured meats, but they’ve played an outsized role in Hungary too.
-Here, sausages and szalonna are the two main categories.
-People traditionally prepared them during the annual winter pig slaughter in the Hungarian countryside.
+With endless regional varieties — think coppa, pancetta, prosciutto, or lardo — Italy is the global capital of cured meats, but Hungary isn't far behind.
+Here, kolbász and szalonna are the two main categories, both of which people traditionally prepared during the annual winter pig slaughter.

 Kolbász consists of a spice-heavy blend of meat and fat, while szalonna is an umbrella term for all cuts of preserved pork that come from right under the animal’s skin, be it fatback, belly, or jawl.
 Most szalonna is salted and smoked, but treatments vary by region (in unforested eastern Hungary, Alföld, people often forgo smoking).
 To this day, kolbász and szalonna are the main source of protein for many Hungarian people across the country.

 When in Budapest, you'll be able to buy many of the below items at the Great Market Hall (feel free to ask for a sample first).
 For a surcharge, you can get them from Mangalitsa pork, the heritage Hungarian pig known for its curly fleece and marbled meat.